benroywillis/Algorithms/README.md

 This repository provides a buildflow (using GNU Makefile) for the [Cyclebite](https://github.com/benroywillis/Cyclebite) toolchain.
 Its [publication](https://ieeexplore.ieee.org/document/10301361) provides insight to how it works and what its goals are.

 ## Quick start guide
- * Build [Cyclebite and its dependencies](https://github.com/benroywillis/Cyclebite/blob/main/README.md) and install them somewhere.
+ * Build [Cyclebite and its dependencies](https://github.com/benroywillis/Cyclebite/blob/devb/README.md) and install them somewhere.
- * Build [Halidev16](https://github.com/halide/Halide/releases/tag/v16.0.0) and install it somewhere.
+ * Build [Halidev16](https://github.com/halide/Halide/releases/tag/v16.0.0) and install it somewhere (see our build instructions below).
  * Fill out the paths defined in Environment.mk.
-Each variable is mandatory unless marked "optional:" in its comment.
+Variables after HALIDE_AUTOSCHEDULER are optional.
  * Go to the GEMM/Naive project and type "make".
-You should see the entire Cyclebite run to completion (a KernelGrammar_\<project\>.json file should be present)!
-If you don't see the KernelGrammar file, something is wrong with your dependencies - please see FAQ or double-check that you installed your dependencies correctly.
+You should see the entire Cyclebite run to completion (Halide_generator.cpp and Halide_driver.cpp should be present)!
+If you don't see the halide files, something is wrong - please see FAQ or double-check that you installed your dependencies correctly.
  * Make a folder for your own project: FOO/Naive.
  * Copy GEMM/Naive/Makefile into your project folder.
- * Change the name of the "SOURCE" variable from "GEMM" to your project name: "FOO" (if your project is a C project, you can delete the "SUFFIX" variable).
+ * Change the name of the "SOURCE" variable from "GEMM" to your project name: "FOO" (if your project is a C project, you can delete the "SUFFIX" variable inside the Makefile).
+See BuildFlow.mk for a description of each variable that appears in the Makefile.
- * Run "make" and Cyclebite will structure and export your project in Halide!
+ * Run "make" and Cyclebite will structure your program and export its task graph in Halide!
 If something goes wrong, see the FAQ section to see if your error is there.
 If it isn't, [submit an issue](https://github.com/benroywillis/Cyclebite/issues/new/).

 ## General Architecture
  * Buildflow.mk: provides the rules for building the toolchain, as well as state-of-the-art (SoA) program structuring, analysis, and optimization frameworks like [Halide](https://github.com/halide/Halide), [LLVM-Polly](polly.llvm.org), [Polygeist](polygeist.llvm.org), CUDA, and [OpenMP](openmp.llvm.org).
  * Environment.mk: holds the paths to dependencies used by the Cyclebite toolchain.
 Each variable is commented with a description of its intention - if it is marked required, you must have this dependency installed and pointed to for the Cyclebite toolchain to run to completion.
  * Each project is meant to build only itself.
 There is no global build framework (except the Compliance.py script - it collects information on how well Cyclebite structures and labels the tasks of the applications within this repo).
  * Within each project's "Makefile" file is a reference to Environment.mk and Buildflow.mk.
 Those imports provide the general configuration and buildflow rules to each project.
 Thus, to add your own project, make a directory for it, copy an existing project's Makefile (perhaps GEMM/Naive), change its include paths to match your project's location, and change "SOURCE" to fit the source files in your project.
-There are special rules for Halide project (see "Halide").
+There are special rules for Halide projects (see "Halide").
+ * You can build your project using the normal llvm front-end ("make run"), Cyclebite ("make"), LLVM-Polly (make run_polly), Polygeist (make run_cgeist), GNU gdb (make gdb),

 ## Example: GEMM/Naive
 This is a simple n-cubed square matrix multiply with some knobs to change the configuration of the application.
 There are no source dependencies for this file - it is a standalone application.
 If your application depends on a library, please see the GEMM/GSL example.